Reader requirements: J.D. degree

 March 29 or April 5 – 1st draft due

-- **Send draft to reader at same time.
-Host meeting to discuss reader feedback within a week or 10 days.
+- Student’s initiate meeting with their reader to discuss reader feedback on 1st draft (within a week or 10 days).

-- **(Optional) Send another draft to reader for feedback by April 15th, get feedback (written or “live”) before final paper due.
+- (Optional) Send another draft to reader for feedback by April 15th, get feedback from reader (written or “live”) before final paper due.

 April 26 – final paper due